idavidmarshali/Fake-BSOD/README.md

 until another random time to do the samething again.

 ### how to use?
+download the latest release, uncompress and run it.

+### how to build?

-simple, install `gcc` (i suggest mingw), then add it to PATH of windows and run double-click and run `build.cmd`, it will make a `BSOD.exe` which is the program it self, run it and wait for it :)
+simple, install `gcc` (i suggest you use mingw as i did too), then add it to PATH of windows and run `build.cmd`, it will make `BSOD.exe` inside the new build directory, run it and wait for it :)
+(qr.bmp needs to be in the same directory as the program, for it to be shown! build.cmd copies automatically)

-**For exiting, open taskmanager and end task BSOD.exe**
+**For closing the program, open taskmanager and end task BSOD.exe process**

 ### Additional Notes
  - **This program doesn't harm your pc (see the source)**